-People often wonder if and how they should try and incorporate H.I.T. into their exercise and fitness routines, and if by doing more sessions or more repetitions of each session if they will be able to achieve faster results.
+People often wonder if and how they should try and incorporate H.I.T. into their exercise and fitness routines, and if doing more sessions or more repetitions of each session will help them achieve faster results.

-The recent surge in the sudden popularity of H.I.T. is largely due to a result of the increased publicity and hype regarding the “miraculous” and “immediate” results possible by doing H.I.T. reported by both the Fitness and Fashion industry media as well as the inordinate amount of discussion about H.I.T. across a range of social media outlets portraying H.I.T. as the “total solution” and answer to all of your fitness goals, and hopes and dreams.
-In other words, there has been a great deal of inaccuracies reported regarding the truth about H.I.T. which, in reality does not enable you to simply obtain your ideal body quickly and cheaply.
-However, done correctly AND with proper supervision by a professional fitness instruction, H.I.T. can be an effective method of fitness training for you, but it is NOT an overnight or “quick-fix” one-stop solution.
-It is therefore crucially important to be aware of what H.I.T. is and what it is NOT.
+The sudden rise in popularity of H.I.T. is mostly due to the increased publicity and hype about the “miraculous” and “immediate” results that can be achieved by doing H.I.T., which has been reported by both the fitness and fashion industry media, as well as the large amount of talk about H.I.T. on a variety of social media sites, where H.I.T. is portrayed as the “total solution” and answer to all of your fitness goals, hopes, In other words, a lot of false information has been spread about the truth about H.I.T., which does not really help you get your ideal body quickly and cheaply.
+H.I.T. can be a good way to get in shape if you do it right and with the help of a professional fitness trainer, but it is not a “quick fix” or a way to get in shape overnight.
+It is therefore crucial to be aware of what H.I.T. is and is not.